ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week09Ethics-BradyPacheco.md

 **Teammate:** "Really?
 I know a lot of what they are impressed by are things you've done.
 But if you think so I will, my family could really benefit from the raise."

-**Me:** "Yes I think you should gor for it.
+**Me:** "Yes I think you should go for it.
 Your family can benefit from the raise which is awesome.
-What I will ask however is that you advoacte for me and my ability once you receive your raise and mayve advocate I get one too? "
+What I will ask however is that you advocate for me and my ability once you receive your raise and maybe advocate I get one too? "

 **Teammate:** "Of course!
 I would be happy to."